yacko1975/jquery-idleTimeout/README.md

 * Mozilla Firefox v22.0
 * Internet Explorer v8

+Interested in feedback & testing on multiple browsers.
 Use jquery-idleTimeout-for-testing.js with Firefox with Firebug add-on or similar for debugging.

 ## How to use